radius-project/blog/radblog/guide/style-guide.md

     1. Avoid condescending language.
 Assume that the reader is new to the topic and explain things in a simple way.
     1. Avoid using phrases that are not open-source friendly.
 For example, instead of using "master" branch, use "main" branch. instead of using "team" refer to them as "community"
     1. Avoid using superlatives and exaggerations.
 Be honest and transparent in your writing.
+    1. Use present tense.
+Avoid using `will` or `would` in the blog post.

 - **Casing**: Capitalize the proper nouns eg: Radius, Bicep, Recipes.
 Use [sentence casing](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case) for title and section headings.